xrenvtomate/aboutme/readme.md

 # Simplest Djangp app

-to download code in current directory write "git clone https://github.com/xrenvtomate/aboutme" in terminal
+(you need to have python 3.8 or higher) to download code in current directory write "git clone https://github.com/xrenvtomate/aboutme" in terminal

 "pip install -r requirements.txt" to install all dependencies for python interpreter (now there is only django)